SchedMD/slurm-gcp/docs/images.md

 software stack for HPC ready images.
 Otherwise, [custom images](#custom-image) can be created and used instead.

+### Supported Operating Systems

 `slurm-gcp` supports images built on these OS families:

 - RHEL 7
 - CentOS 7
-- Debian 10 - Coming Soon
+- Debian 10
-- Ubuntu 20.04 - Coming Soon
+- Ubuntu 20.04

 ### Installed Software for HPC